sullis/hbc-tech-blog/docs/contributing.md

 ### Guest Posts

 If you're an individual or organization and you'd like to contribute a guest post to our blog, please contact [jcoghlan@gilt.com](mailto:jcoghlan@gilt.com)

-## Jekyll Bootstrap

-We decided to use [Jekyll Bootstrap](http://jekyllbootstrap.com) to get our blog up and running quickly.
-It's a great project, check it out.